espressif/esp-at/docs/ESP32_AT_Commands_Set.md

 - **\<remote port>**: the remote port number.
 - **\[\<TCP keep alive>]**(optional parameter): detection time interval when TCP is kept alive; this function is disabled by default.
     - 0: disable the TCP keep-alive function.
     - 1 ~ 7200: detection time interval, unit: second (s).
+- **\[\<local IP>]**(optional parameter): select which IP want to use, this is useful when using both ethernet and WiFi; this parameter is disabled by default.
+If you want to use this parameter, <TCP keep alive> must be specified firstly, null also is valid.

 ***Notes:***

 * ESP32 can only set one SSL connection at most.
 * SSL connection does not support UART-WiFi passthrough mode (transparent transmission).
 * SSL connection needs a large amount of memory; otherwise, it may cause system reboot.

 Example:

     AT+CIPSTART="SSL","iot.espressif.cn",8443
+    AT+CIPSTART="SSL","192.168.101.110",1000,,"192.168.101.100"
 <a name="cmd-SEND"></a>
 ### 4.4 [AT+CIPSEND](#TCPIP-AT)—Sends Data
 Set Command:

     Single connection: (+CIPMUX=0)
     AT+CIPSEND=<length>
     Multiple connections: (+CIPMUX=1)
     AT+CIPSEND=<link ID>,<length>
     Remote IP and ports can be set in UDP transmission:
     AT+CIPSEND=[<link ID>,]<length>[,<remote IP>,<remote port>]
     Function: to configure the data length in normal transmission mode.
 Response:

     Send data of designated length.
     Wrap return > after the set command.
 Begin receiving serial data.
 When the requirement of data length is met, the transmission of data starts.
     If the connection cannot be established or gets disrupted during data transmission, the system returns:
     ERROR
     If data is transmitted successfully, the system returns:
     SEND OK
 Execute Command:

     AT+CIPSEND
     Function: to start sending data in transparent transmission mode.
 Response:

     Wrap return > after executing this command.
     Enter transparent transmission, with a 20-ms interval between each packet, and a maximum of 2048 bytes per packet.
     When a single packet containing +++ is received, ESP32 returns to normal command mode.
 Please wait for at least one second before sending the next AT command.
     This command can only be used in transparent transmission mode which requires single connection.
     For UDP transparent transmission, the value of <UDP mode> has to be 0 when using AT+CIPSTART.
 Parameters:

 - **\<link ID>**: ID of the connection (0~4), for multiple connections.
 - **\<length>**: data length, MAX: 2048 bytes.
 - **\[\<remote IP>]**(optional parameter): remote IP can be set in UDP transmission.
 - **\[\<remote port>]**(optional parameter): remote port can be set in UDP transmission.

 <a name="cmd-SENDEX"></a>
 ### 4.5 [AT+CIPSENDEX](#TCPIP-AT)—Sends Data
 Set Command:

     Single connection: (+CIPMUX=0)
     AT+CIPSENDEX=<length>
     Multiple connections: (+CIPMUX=1)
     AT+CIPSENDEX=<link ID>,<length>
     Remote IP and ports can be set in UDP transmission:
     AT+CIPSENDEX=[<link ID>,]<length>[,<remote IP>,<remote port>]
     Function: to configure the data length in normal transmission mode.
 Response:

     Send data of designated length.
     Wrap return > after the set command.
 Begin receiving serial data.
 When the requirement of data length, determined by <length>, is met, or when \0 appears in the data, the transmission starts.
     If connection cannot be established or gets disconnected during transmission,  the system returns:
     ERROR
     If data are successfully transmitted, the system returns:
     SEND OK
 Parameters:

 - **\<link ID>**: ID of the connection (0~4), for multiple connections.